Local(ish) gravity theories in conformal superspace: Introduction

 One way to overcome this issue is to a priori base the theory not on an underlying covariant spacetime, but on a more dynamical account.
-It turns out that indeed, such breaking of covariance can also help with the normalization properties, as is the case with Horava-Lifshitz \cite{Horava, Barvinsky_hor}.
-But these theories have other problems.
-Namely, they often carry scalar gravitational degrees of freedom, due to their reduced symmetry content.
+It turns out that indeed, such breaking of covariance can also help with renormalization properties, as is the case with Horava-Lifshitz \cite{Horava, Barvinsky_hor}.
+Of course, these theories have other problems; they often carry scalar gravitational degrees of freedom due to their reduced symmetry content.

-\paragraph{Quantum gravity and the Problem of Time} The main idea behind a dynamical point of view is to set up initial conditions and construct the spacetime geometry by deterministically evolving in a given auxiliary definition of time.
-Having a notion of evolution already makes a dynamical setting for gravity more compatible with quantum mechanics and its physical transformations from one physical state to another.

-We don't need to reinvent this account, as it is already standard in the study of general relativity, going by the acronym ADM (after Arnowitt, Deser and Misner \cite{ADM}, see also \cite{3+1_book} for a modern review of the methods).
-Indeed most of the work in numerical GR requires the use of the dynamical approach.
-The hope is then that one can single out the physical instantaneous {degrees-of-freedom} which one would like to quantize, and then evolve in a more standard quantum mechanical framework.

-However, for the dynamical account --- or canonical, or Hamiltonian, framework --- the required slicing of spacetime into equal-time surfaces is merely an auxiliary structure, and physics must be independent of such choices.
-Indeed, the canonical system comes with a conserved quantity ---the Hamiltonian constraint --- which has an associated symmetry transformation, and that gives us back the freedom of choosing such artificial slicings.
-In this way, local time translations become part of the symmetries of the theory.
-Since physical observables should not vary under the action of a symmetry transformation, they are required to be non-local in time.\footnote{ Another constraint --- spatial diffeomorphisms --- generates spatial re-labeling of points.
-The non-locality in space required by spatial diffeomorphism symmetry is still entirely compatible with quantum mechanics.
-Moreover, it is a slight exaggeration to say that local time translations are a canonical symmetry.
-In fact, as stated below, refoliations have a well defined Hamiltonian representation only for space-times that satisfy Einstein equations \cite{Wald_Lee}.} This is the source of the Problem of Time (see e.g. \cite{Kuchar_time, Isham_POT}).
+{However, for the dynamical account of GR --- or canonical, or Hamiltonian, framework --- the required slicing of spacetime into equal-time surfaces is merely an auxiliary structure, and physics must be independent of such choices.
+Indeed, the canonical system comes with a conserved quantity ---the Hamiltonian constraint seen in equation \eqref{Ham_ctraint}--- which has an associated symmetry transformation, and that gives us back the freedom of choosing such artificial slicings.} In this way, local time translations become part of the symmetries of the theory.
+Since physical observables should not vary under the action of a symmetry transformation, they are required to be non-local in time.

-The problem is also the reason one cannot define the canonical \textit{configuration} {degrees-of-freedom} which are invariant with respect to all of the local symmetries of general relativity.
-This should be the space of physically relevant and instantaneous configuration degrees-of-freedom of the theory.
-For example, in standard quantum mechanics, if one has a (uniformly dense) ring with spherical symmetry, we are able to parametrize the physical {degrees-of-freedom} by radius only, and quantum transition amplitudes tell us how to go from the ring at one radius (in an initial time) to another (at a final time).
-See figure 1 for an illustration of a reduced relational configuration space in the simple example of three-particles.